Sevastopol: Climate

-Sevastopol has a semi-arid climate (Köppen: BSk), closely bordering on a humid subtropical climate.
-Due to the summer mean straddling 22 C it is also bordering on a four-season oceanic climate, with cool winters and warm to hot summers.
+Sevastopol has a humid subtropical climate (Köppen: Cfa).
+Due to the summer mean straddling 22 C it borders on a four-season oceanic climate, with cold winters and warm summers.

 The average yearly temperature is 15–16 C during the day and around 9 °C at night.
 In the coldest months, January and February, the average temperature is 5–6 C during the day and around 1 °C at night.
 In the warmest months, July and August, the average temperature is around 26 °C during the day and around 19 °C at night.
-Generally, summer/holiday season lasts 5 months, from around mid-May and into September, with the temperature often reaching 20 °C or more in the first half of October.
+Generally, the summer/holiday season lasts 5 months, from around mid-May and into September, with the temperature often reaching 20 °C or more in the first half of October.

 The average annual temperature of the sea is 14.2 °C, ranging from 7 °C in February to 24 °C in August.
 From June to September, the average sea temperature is greater than 20 °C. In the second half of May and the first half of October; the average sea temperature is about 17 °C. The average rainfall is about 400 mm per year.
 There are about 2,345 hours of sunshine duration per year.